-- idef0 ref: A35 - Agents:
+- idef0 ref:

-- Process Products: - Constraints: - Description: Reflects the IDEF0 process, and is outside the boundaries of interest for this work. • 2.1.7: Prioritise Objectives to Tasks - idef0 ref: - Agents: - Process Products: - Constraints: - Description: • 2.1.8: Sequence Objectives to Tasks - idef0 ref: - Agents: - Process Products: - Constraints: - Description: • 2.1.9: Phase Tasks - idef0 ref: - Agents: - Process Products: - Constraints: - Description: • 4.1.10: Develop Candidate Target List - idef0 ref: A331

-- - Agents:
+- Agents:

 - Process Products:

 - Constraints:

 - Description:

+• 2.1.8: Sequence Objectives to Tasks

+- idef0 ref:

+- Agents:

+- Process Products:

+- Constraints:

+- Description:

+- 2.1.9: Phase Tasks

+- idef0 ref:

+- Agents:

+- Process Products:

+- Constraints:

+- Description:

+• 4.1.10: Develop Candidate Target List

+- idef0 ref: A331

+- Agents:

+- Process Products:

+- Constraints:

+- Description:

 The Candidate Target List (CTL) is called the JFACC Target Nominations in the IDEF0 diagrams.
 It is within the subactivities of this step that the second major change between the transitional and as-is model can be seen.
-In the as-is model there is a direct link between targets and JTF objectives, but the introduction of ACPT links targets to tasks.
+In the as-is model there is a direct link between targets and JTF objectives, but the introduction of

+ACPT links targets to tasks.
 Targets derive their priority from the tasks they are linked to.